johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

 There are a few remaining subtle topics to cover, which I'll do in the next installment of this series.
 As a teaser, these include:

-1. Can we run both the `nestMicroservice` app and the external `customerService` app at the same time, and load balance requests across them?
+1. Can we run both the *nestMicroservice* app and the external *customerService* app at the same time, and load balance requests across them?
 Spoiler: yes!
-This is simple to do with NATS [distributed queues](), which we'll cover briefly in the next article.
+In fact, we already did so, as mentioned [above](#queues).
+This is simple to do with NATS [distributed queues](https://docs.nats.io/nats-concepts/queue), which we'll cover briefly in the next article.
-2. We covered the case where we're running our modified `nestHttpApp` in this hybrid (Nest and non-Nest) environment.
+2. We covered the case where we're running our modified *nestHttpApp* in this [hybrid]() (Nest and non-Nest) environment.
 What happens if we have a mixture of Nest apps that are unmodified  &#8212;  that is, they are deployed apps that we don't want to touch to implement our "lingua franca" message protocol (i.e., they're running out-of-the-box standard de(serializers))?
 Can they be made to play nicely in this hybrid environment?
 Spoiler: yes!
 3. What about **events**?
 We've covered what seems to be the trickier case here with request/response style messaging, but how about plain old events?
-In fact, you may have noticed we've built a feature around **adding a customer** (see the `'add-customer'` messages and handlers sprinkled through our code).
+In fact, you may have noticed we've built a feature for **adding a customer** (see the `'add-customer'` messages and handlers sprinkled through our code).
 Go ahead and try them now.
 You'll see you have mixed results.
 Can we make events cooperate in this hybrid environment?
 Spoiler: yes!
-4. Can we talk more about NATS queues?
-Yes!

 Stay tuned for the answers to these and other exciting questions in our next installment! :smiley: